Introduction to decision making

 - What are the implications of being close to a MUST limit?

 - Determine the invalid information in this option.
-What are the implications?

 - What could go wrong, short- and long-term, if you were to choose this alternative?